ordina-jworks/ordina-jworks.github.io/_posts/2018-12-20-10-cool-ai-examples.md

     <iframe width="1164" height="655" src="https://www.youtube.com/embed/Uxax5EKg0zA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>
 Style transfer is when the style of a given input image is transferred to a secondary input image while maintaining the content of that image but with the style of the first input.
-This gives you the option to for example apply the style of certain great works of art to regular images or even works with a totally different style.
+This gives you the option to apply the style of certain great works of art to regular images or even works with a totally different style.
-In this video the technique is applied to video content, but is not just as simple as running the earlier technique on each frame of the video since it does not provide a result that is temporally coherent.
+In this video the technique is applied to video content, but it is not just as simple as running the earlier technique on each frame of the video since it does not provide a result that is temporally coherent.
 The video is styled based on a given input and produces quite amazing results.